 “I would first recommend seeking advice from other apprentices who have experienced the process.
 Some other students and I have actually started a podcast called Apprentice Talks where we interview apprentices and share tools, knowledge, and advice.”

 Samuel Okusaga, Degree Apprentice at Pearson College London

 Research the company that you are applying to in detail, so that you can confidently answer any questions about the company itself.
 Knowing the company will impress the interviewer and show initiative; a highly valued attribute when looking to employ someone.

-Make sure that you also understand the role that you are applying for and the responsibilities that are involved in that role.
-Keeping up with current affairs by signing up to news alerts will help you to better understand the company and what external factors might affect it in the future.
+Make sure that you also understand the role that you’re applying for and the responsibilities that are involved in it.
+Keeping up with current affairs by signing up to news alerts will help you better understand the company and what external factors might affect it in the future.

 Click below for thousands of insightful reviews about apprenticeships, written by real apprentices.

 Networking with individuals from the industry that you are looking to work in, as well as networking with like-minded individuals, is vital for a successful career.

 You never know when you’ll need a connection for something.
 The easiest way nowadays is to build a network via LinkedIn; making meaningful connections on this platform can really aid future success.

 Get the best application tips from current apprentices below!